 How Big of a Generator Do I Need?

-The most popular generator size that boondockers get is the 2,200 watt Honda inverter-generator.
-The 2,000 watt Yamaha inverter-generator is a good choice, as well as the Champion 2,000 watt inverter-generator.
+The most popular generator size that boondockers get is a 2,000 watt generator.
+The 2,200 watt Honda inverter-generator, and the 2,000 watt Yamaha inverter-generator, are good choices, as well as the Champion 2,000 watt inverter-generator.
 Inverter-generators in the 2,000 watt range are limited to 30 amp service, but also have the ability to be chained together to produce double the wattage at 50 amps.
 Most boondockers opt to start with just one inverter-generator and then decide later to buy a second.

 Make sure to get an “inverter-generator” and not just a, “generator”.
 Inverter-generators are designed for recreational use, have standard 120v AC plugs (three prong plugs), and run quietly.
 By contrast, generators are typically contractor grade and are noisy as all heck!